 The U.S. Department of Housing and Urban Development (HUD) announced that the State of California will receive \$231,203, 000 in funding to support long-term recovery efforts following FEMA DR-4558 and DR-4569 through the California Department of Housing and Community Development (HCD).
 Community Development Block Grant- Disaster Recovery (CDBG-DR) funding is designed to address needs that remain after all other assistance has been exhausted.
-This plan details how funds will be allocated to address remaining unmet need in California.
+This plan details how funds will be allocated to address remaining unmet needs in California.

 To meet disaster recovery needs, the statutes making CDBG-DR funds available have imposed additional requirements and authorized HUD to modify the rules that apply to the annual CDBG program to enhance flexibility and allow for a quicker recovery.
 HUD has allocated \$231,203,000 in CDBG-DR funds to the State of California in response to FEMA DR-4558 and DR-4569, through the publication of the Federal Register, Vol. 87, No. 23, February 3, 2022 (87 FR 6364).
-This allocation was made available through Public Law 117-43.
+This allocation was made available through Public Law 117-43, the Extending Government Funding and Delivering Emergency Assistance Act, September 30, 2021.